Trust Attorney in Long Island

 You can modify or revoke the trust at any point as long as you are of sound mind.
 As long as it’s active, though, the trustee will distribute property inside of it to beneficiaries based on your guidelines.

 Revocable trusts do have some limitations.
 Since you have full control over the property, it’s still technically a part of your estate.
 That means creditors can potentially seize it with a court order, and the property will still count toward your assets when trying to qualify for Medicaid.
+This makes choosing a suitable trust crucial to safeguarding assets while balancing accessibility.

 Irrevocable Trusts for Asset Protection & Medicaid Planning